 The quality of the advice and information produced by the advisory council depends directly on the council’s make-up

-The council should therefore draw from the ranks of the various interest groups’ rate, commercial and economic experts and avoid pulling from the ranks of advocates
+The council should therefore draw from the ranks of the various interest groups’ rate, commercial and economic experts and avoid pulling from the ranks of lawyers or utility regulatory personnel.

 The council should also include financial experts from both business and academia.
 For example, an experienced financial portfolio manager could contribute significantly to the discussion.
 In addition, UC Berkeley’s Haas School of Business has recently established a graduate program in Financial Engineering.
 The program draws principally on faculty members from Haas and UCLA’s Anderson schools of business, but also includes finance experts from other top business schools such as Stanford, Harvard and MIT.
 The program—and the UC system generally—can provide an excellent source additional information and expertise.